Winter Weather Dangers: Why Winterizing Is Crucial for Chemical Plants

 DuPont Chemical Plant Accident in LaPorte, TX (2014)

-In November 2014, 4 workers lost their lives as a result of a toxic chemical release at a DuPont pesticide plant in LaPorte, Texas.
+In November 2014, four workers lost their lives as a result of a toxic chemical release at a DuPont pesticide plant in LaPorte, Texas.
 Days before the deadly incident, water had mixed with liquid methyl mercaptan in outdoor piping.
-Because the pipes were not properly protected from the cold, low temperatures caused the mixture to form a solid hydrate, blocking the piping.
+Because the pipes weren’t properly protected from the cold, low temperatures caused the mixture to form a solid hydrate, creating a blockage in the piping.

-Upon discovering the blockage, a DuPont company team drafted a plan.
-They would spray hot water on the piping to melt the hydrate while opening valves from the affected pipe into a vent piping system to prevent problems caused by thermal expansion.
-Workers labored through the night, pausing to take a break after their initial attempt to clear the blockage failed.
-It was during this break that a new issue arose: there was too much pressure in the vent piping system.
+Upon discovering the blockage, a DuPont company team decided to spray hot water on the piping, aiming to melt the hydrate.
+At the same time, they opened valves from the affected pipe into a vent piping system to prevent problems caused by thermal expansion.
+Workers labored all night, pausing to take a break after they were unable to get plant operations back online after their initial attempt to clear the blockage.
+It was during this break that a new issue cropped up: there was too much pressure in the vent piping system.

 What Is Winterization?